-Soul Coffee is (fairly) new to the Ancoats scene, serving up lovely, aesthetically pleasing coffees along with gelato and sweet treats to accompany.
-A great spot to fulfil both your caffeine craving and your sweet tooth, guests can enjoy Italian treats such as Affogato, gelato and traditional coffees, as well as stacked waffles, baked treats, and super thick french toast.
-Soul Coffee, 48 Great Ancoats St, M4 5AB.
+Soul & Surf is (fairly) new to the Ancoats scene, serving up lovely, aesthetically pleasing coffees along with sweet treats and massive brunches to accompany.
+A great spot to fulfil both your caffeine craving and your sweet tooth, guests can proper brunches piled high with bacon, sausage, egg and so much more, alongside traditional coffees, as well as stacked waffles, baked treats, and super thick French toast.
+Soul & Surf, 48 Great Ancoats St, M4 5AB.

 A coffee shop that has gone from strength to strength since its opening in 2014, Pot Kettle Black has two locations in Manchester – including Barton Arcade and Spinningfields.
 The coffee shop is inspired by our friends in Australia and New Zealand, taking pride in coffee culture and experimenting with only the best beans in the game.
 The chilled coffee shops bring a welcome summer vibe to the city, and if you’re stopping by, we highly recommend you try their bakes too.
 Pot Kettle Black, 14 Barton Arcade, M3 2BW | 1 Hardman Street, Spinningfields, M3 3AQ.